gracecuenca/graphics/NOTES.md

 d = A + 2B
 while y <= y1
   plot (x,y)
-  if d < 0 //this means that ourmidpoint is to the left of the line
+  if d < 0 //this means that our midpoint is to the left of the line
     x++
     d+=2A
   y++